 The Moon takes about 27 days to circle the Earth (its orbital period), but due to the Earth’s travel around the Sun, the cycle takes 29.5 days to repeat (the synodic period).

 When the Moon is seen as a thin crescent with the naked eye, you might be able to distinguish the unlit side from the background sky with the naked eye.
-This is because the Moon’s “dark” side is lit up with light reflected off the Earth, just like the Moon lights up our planet at night, though a few times brighter on account of the Earth’s greater size and reflectivity.
-This phenomenon is known as Earthshine and can be seen through a telescope or binoculars during all phases except when the Moon is full.
+This is because the Moon’s “dark” side is lit up with light reflected off the Earth – just like the Moon lights up our planet at night, though a few times brighter on account of the Earth’s greater size and reflectivity.
+This phenomenon is known as Earthshine and can be seen through a telescope or binoculars during all phases, but not when the Moon is full.

-Binoculars will show you the largest craters on the Moon, as will any telescope.
+Binoculars will show you the largest craters on the Moon, as can any telescope.
 Telescopes of 3-4” or larger aperture will reveal smaller craterlets, fine detail on mountains, rilles, and ridges, and other details down to just 3 miles (~5 km) in size when atmospheric seeing conditions permit.
-Larger telescopes are limited by the Earth’s atmosphere most of the time, but in theory, your resolution goes up with a linear increase in aperture.
-So a 12” telescope can show details around 1 mile across, and a monster 24” instrument might have a resolution of 0.5 miles.
-Linear features like rilles and ridges may only be a few tens of meters wide, but they can still be seen if their length on one axis is longer than the telescope’s resolution limit.
-This is because of some strange things about how light works and how it bends.
+Larger telescopes are limited by the Earth’s atmosphere most of the time, but in theory, your resolution goes up with a linear increase in aperture – so a 12” telescope can show details around 1 mile across and a monster 24” instrument might have a resolution of 0.5 miles.
+Linear features like rilles and ridges might only be a few tens of meters wide but can be resolved so long as their length on one axis is above the resolution limit of the telescope due to some oddities with the physics of light and diffraction.

 Magnification can essentially be thrown at the Moon in unlimited amounts – though exceeding 50x or 60x magnification per inch of aperture with your telescope is going to result in a dim, blurry, and hard-to-focus view, and atmospheric seeing conditions will often limit you to lower powers than what your telescope can handle anyway.
 Making sure your telescope is collimated and cooled down to ambient temperature is also important for achieving a sharp view.